 Here is Susan Tedeschi — a talented performer, but a perennial Bonnie Raitt wannabe — who also sings Angel From Montgomery live in performance from 2009.
 She gives a little more energy to the song, but does she add any more insight or passion to the moment than Bonnie before her?

+There’s a live John Prine performance — from the 1990’s — of the song he wrote.
+His simple acoustic guitar accompaniment and raspy singing voice were indelible.
 That Prine performance of his own song is my favorite.
 It is heartfelt and sparse and arresting.
 I never like it when singers say they’re going to sing a song recorded by the artist who made the song popular.
 Few singers give credit to the actual author of the song.
 I am happy to say John Prine’s “Angel From Montgomery” is, without question or pause, the definitive version of the song and I love it that John, a man, sings the song as a woman.
 Completely fantastic!

 The historic, colloquial, genesis of the title of the song, “Angel from Montgomery” has to do with being pardoned from a death sentence by the governor of Alabama.
 You hope from Death Row that the governor will be your Angel and send a pardon your way from his home in Montgomery.
 So the old woman in the John Prine song is singing about becoming a pardon from the humdrum humility of her loveless life.